DTanJP/CardboardPC/README.md

 # CardboardPC
-A simple basic java plugin system.
+A lightweight java plugin system.

 Purpose:
 A plugin driven application that runs the OS plugin which then handles the rest of the other plugins.